drbean/curriculum/correspondence/memo/slides.md

 % Dr Bean (高來圭) at https://github.com/drbean/curriculum/trunk/correspondence
 % Fri Nov 18 09:58:31 CST 2016

+## cover email scenario

+You are Tom Farrell, the chairperson of the Business Management Department.
+Henry Kendall, a top businessman is visiting the department.
+All   the staff know about the visit, but they may not know much about Kendall.
+For their information, you send them kendall.pdf, a file with some highlights of Kendall's career.

+Write the cover email for this file.
+It only needs to be very short.
+There is no need for instructions, or to invite feedback, or questions.

+Write the To:, From, and Subject: lines.
+In the body, write one sentence about the file [Hint: Use the information ahove] At the end, write    Attachment: and the name of the file.

 ## Elective course notice

 Translate the content and create a notice about elective courses using the Chinese notice on page 34.